The Ideal Membership Problem and Abelian Groups: Introduction

 A more sophisticated approach was suggested in \cite{Bulatov20:ideal}.
-It involves reductions between problems of the form $\IMP(\Gm)$ before arriving to one for which a Gr\"obner basis can be constructed in a relatively simple way.
+It involves reductions between problems of the form $\IMP(\Gm)$ before arriving to one for which a \GB\ can be constructed in a relatively simple way.
 Moreover, \cite{Bulatov20:ideal} also introduces a slightly different form of the IMP, called the $\chi$IMP, in which the input polynomial has indeterminates as some of its coefficients, and the problem is to find values for those indeterminates (if they exist) such that the resulting polynomial belongs to the given ideal.
-They showed that $\chi$IMP is solvable in polynomial time for every known case of polynomial time solvable IMP, and that $\chi$IMP helps to solve the search version of the IMP.
+The results of \cite{Bulatov20:ideal} show that $\chi\IMP_d$ is solvable in polynomial time for every known case of polynomial time solvable $\IMP_d$, and that $\chi\IMP_d$ helps to find a proof of membership for $\IMP_d$.